vigoux/LanguageTool.nvim/README.md

     }
 ```

-Actually, there is more options than those found here, you can found an
+Actually, there are more options than those found here, you can found an
 exhaustive list here :
 https://languagetool.org/http-api/swagger-ui/#!/default/post_check